PVA Primer vs Drywall Primer: What’s the Difference?

 What is Drywall Primer?

-Drywall primer fulfills the same purpose that all primers do; it covers a surface that’s going to be painted, reducing the number of topcoats necessary to achieve a uniform look.
+Drywall primer fulfills the same purpose that all primers do; it covers a surface that’s will be painted, reducing the number of topcoats necessary to achieve a uniform look.
 Drywall primer is specifically meant for use on drywall, which is a porous material that’s covered in tiny holes.
-This primer has a special polymer in it that helps to fill and seal those holes, helping to prepare the drywall for paint.
-Without this coat of drywall primer, the paint would just be absorbed by the fresh drywall, requiring many additional coats to achieve a decent finished product.
+This primer has a special polymer that fills and seals those holes to prepare the drywall for paint.
+Without this coat of drywall primer, the fresh drywall would just absorb the paint, requiring many additional coats to achieve a decent finished product.

 Why Use Drywall Primer?

 The main reason to use drywall primer is that it will seal up the holes in fresh drywall much faster than paint.
 This will save you time by reducing the number of coats you must apply, and it will save you money by enabling you to get the wall painted with less material.